anoadragon453/matrix-reminder-bot/CONTRIBUTING.md

 Run `docker/start-compose.sh --dev` to start the bot.

+**Note:** If you are trying to connect to a Synapse instance running on the host, you need to allow the IP address of the docker container to connect.
+This is controlled by `bind_addresses` in the `listeners` section of Synapse's config.
+If present, either add the docker internal IP address to the list, or remove the option altogether to allow all addresses.

 ### Running natively

 If you would rather not or are unable to run docker, please follow the Native